Update - November 2020

 Making Mair Street safer

-A raised median will be constructed on Mair Street to provide refuge for pedestrians and safely separate opposing traffic lanes.
+A raised median was constructed on Mair Street to provide refuge for pedestrians and safely separate opposing traffic lanes.
 We’re reducing crossing distances to create safer access for pedestrians.

 Changes to Mair Street movements are as follows: